tomgoeck/Ultracode/README.md

-# ⚡ Ultraagent
+# ⚡ Ultracode

 **A MAKER-based autonomous feature engineering system**

-Ultraagent is a **production-grade autonomous software engineering system** that plans, implements, validates, and commits complete software features using a structured multi-agent architecture.
+Ultracode is a **production-grade autonomous software engineering system** that plans, implements, validates, and commits complete software features using a structured multi-agent architecture.

-Ultraagent is inspired by the **MAKER architecture** and implements a **general-purpose agent harness** for reliable, auditable, and cost-aware AI-driven development.
+Ultracode is inspired by the **MAKER architecture** and implements a **general-purpose agent harness** for reliable, auditable, and cost-aware AI-driven development.

-Ultraagent is **not a chatbot**.
+Ultracode is **not a chatbot**.
 It is an **engineering system**.

 ---

 ## 🔬 Research Background

-Ultraagent is directly inspired by:
+Ultracode is directly inspired by:

 > **MAKER: Multi-Agent Architecture for Knowledge-Driven Reasoning**
 > Cognizant AI Lab (2024)
 > https://www.cognizant.com/us/en/ai-lab/blog/maker

-From the MAKER paper, Ultraagent adopts:
+From the MAKER paper, Ultracode adopts:

 - Separation of **planning**, **execution**, and **validation**
 - Explicit intermediate representations